Flying M Air has been providing cherry blowing/drying services in the northwest United States since 2008.

 - Part 135 certificate.
 Allows us to legally provide point-to-point transportation of growers, their employees, or their guests.

 For large orchards or multiple orchard blocks exceeding 80-100 acres, we can bring in another experienced pilot and aircraft to ensure thorough and timely coverage.
-We are available for cherry drying as early as the beginning of May and as late as August month-end.
+We are available for cherry drying as early as May and as late as September.
 We can provide services in Washington, Oregon, and California and will travel with the growing season.

 Our rates vary depending on the contract.
 We do, however, require a daily standby fee to cover pilot living expenses, salary, and the cost of taking the helicopter offline for other work.
 Drying services are billed by the hour.
 Our R44’s rotor system moves the same amount of air as a Jet Ranger’s at a much lower operating cost.
 We can dry from 30 to 50 acres an hour, depending on orchard layout, tree size, orchard density, moisture amount, and wind conditions; 40 acres per hour is a good rule of thumb.
 We generally require a 3-week contract; 2-week contracts are available for early and late season work.